28.08.-11.09.25

 • Tips

-• eTA (electronic Travel Authorization) for entering Canada (CAD 14.00)
+• eTA (Electronic Travel Authorization) for entry into Canada (CAD 14.00)

-All routes and times described in the itinerary may vary depending on weather conditions.
+All routes and time details described in the tour program are subject to change depending on weather conditions.

 Clothing and personal material